 27. Toilet Paper

-Bleach can help make undrinkable water drinkable and also good for cleaning.
+Bleach can help make undrinkable water drinkable and is also good for cleaning.
 Even bleach tablets are awesome.
+I usually suggest getting the version without scents or other chemicals added.

 29. Duct Tape